intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Protocol Decay

+The application of the robustness principle to the early Internet, or any system that is in early phases of deployment, was expedient and likely even necessary.
+The consequence of applying the principle is deferring the effort of dealing with interoperability problems, which can amplify the ultimate cost of handling those problems.

 Divergent implementations of a specification emerge over time.
 When variations occur in the interpretation or expression of semantic components,